newaetech/ChipSHOUTER-target-simple/README.md

-Firmware for the Simple Target board.
-The board uses the STM32F303K8T6.
+The ChipSHOUTER simple target is a basic target with the STM32F303K8T6.